suyashmadhesia/eclipse-os/README.md

 ## ECLIPSE OS

-Simple operating system kernel build in C and assembly.
+Simple operating system kernel built in C and assembly. (not completed yet, left working on it).